rustfoundation/foundation.rust-lang.org/grants/project-grants.md

 ## Requirements

 Individuals and teams of individuals are eligible to apply for a Rust Project Grant.

-If you are interested in applying as an organization, please contact us to discuss.
+If you are applying on behalf of an organisation please email grants@rustfoundation.org so that we can discuss your proposed application before you complete the form.

 Rust Foundation staff, officers, and directors are not eligible to apply for any Rust Foundation grants.